How to Negotiate a Settlement of Your Student Loan Debt

 Student loan debt settlement is the act of settling your student loan debt for less than you owe.
 Depending on your loan and lender, you may be able to negotiate a settlement agreement if you have a lump sum of cash saved.

-Settling your student loans may be a smart idea if you’re in default and have the means to pay off a decent chunk of your debt immediately.
+Settling your student loans may be a smart idea if you've repeatedly missed payments and you’re in default and have the means to pay off a decent chunk of your debt immediately.
 Keep in mind, though, that not all lenders will settle loans, nor are they obligated to do so.

 When Is It Possible to Negotiate for a Settlement on My Student Loans?

 You probably won’t be able to settle if you’ve consistently made on-time payments.
 In most cases, you won’t be able to settle until your student loan is considered to be in default.
 That’s because lenders want to know they don’t have any other options to collect what’s owed.